jevermeister/https_dns_proxy/README.md

   -g group               Group to drop to launched as root. (nobody) -b dns_servers         Comma separated IPv4 address of DNS servers
                          to resolve resolver host (e.g. dns.google.com).
 (8.8.8.8,1.1.1.1,8.8.4.4,1.0.0.1,145.100.185.15,145.100.185.16,185.49.141.37)
-  -r resolver_url_prefix The HTTPS path to the JSON resolver URL.  (https://dns.google.com/resolve?)
-  -e subnet_addr         An edns-client-subnet to use such as "203.31.0.0/16".  () -t proxy_server        Optional HTTP proxy. e.g. socks5://127.0.0.1:1080
+  -r resolver_url_prefix The HTTPS path to the DNS wireformat resolver URL. (https://1.1.1.1/dns-query?ct&) -e subnet_addr         An edns-client-subnet to use such as "203.31.0.0/16".  () -t proxy_server        Optional HTTP proxy. e.g. socks5://127.0.0.1:1080
                          (Initial DNS resolution can't be done over this.)